John Woodhouse, Tradesman

 … to be placed upon a back or side light not exceeding 4 ft 6 in. in height from the ground floor

 This particular label also priced the silhouette including the frame at £2 12s 6d.

 Family details are sparse for John Woodhouse.
 His father died in February 1824, his mother in May 1826.
 Of his siblings Appaline died in 1800 and was buried in Corbridge suggesting she had left home; Thomas retired from plumbing to join his widowed sister as an innkeeper until his death in 1843; in 1831 Maria married a local widower George Hindmarsh, a boot and shoemaker, who subsequently took over the running of The George Inn in Alnwick until his death in 1838 when Maria took over as a ‘spirit-merchant’ until her own death in 1844.
 No trace of John’s wife’s death has been discovered nor any records of children born to the couple.
-John himself died back home in Alnwick in 1850.
+John himself died of “water on the chest” back home at Bondgate, Alnwick on 27 August 1850.